JBroks/GB-Accidents-Dashboard/README.md

                 .attr("transform", "rotate(-90)");
 ```

 Sparkline charts were created for decoration of summary statistics cards.
-However when connected to 2017 dataset they were interacting with other charts.
+However, when connected to 2017 dataset they were interacting with other charts.
 In order to disable them data from 2016 dataset was used and the following code was applied to disable `pointer-event` and click function:
 ```
 .on("renderlet", (function(chart) {
             chart.selectAll(".bar").on("click", function(d) {